-- (1) This regulation applies to: - (a) Nonpublic personal financial information about individuals who obtain or are claimants or beneficiaries of products or services from licensees primarily for personal, family, or household purposes from licensees.
-This regulation does not apply to information about companies or about individuals who obtain financial products or services for business, commercial or agricultural purposes; and (2) - (b) (2) All nonpublic personal health information. - (e)(b) This regulation does not apply to information about companies or individuals who obtain financial products or services for business, commercial, or agricultural purposes.
+- (1) This regulation applies to: - (a) Nonpublic personal financial information about individuals who obtain or are claimants or beneficiaries of products or services from licensees primarily for personal, family, or household purposes; and - (b) All nonpublic personal health information. - (2) This regulation does not apply to information about companies or individuals who obtain financial products or services for business, commercial, or agricultural purposes.